Medical Malpractice: When Caregivers Don’t Care

 Malpractice: Low risk, Severe Consequences

 At other times, caregivers fail to perform diagnostic tests that could reveal a life-threatening condition.
-When the diagnostic procedure would otherwise routinely be performed under standards of care accepted in the medical profession, a medical malpractice claim may allow a patient to recover some of the costs and damages associated with wrong treatments or the failure to treat the right condition.
+When a diagnostic procedure would otherwise routinely be performed under accepted standards of care, a medical malpractice claim might allow a patient to recover some of the costs and damages associated with wrong treatments or the failure to treat the right condition.

 When Medications Make You Sick